As Mayor’s Star Fades City Council Begins to Shine - The Tennessee Tribune

 The group held a listening session January 23 to get community feedback. (see Tribune Feb 8-14) What they heard was a blistering critique of the city’s priorities and a clear message to Meharry and General to join hands and challenge City Hall.

 They did.
-Dr. James HIldreth, Meharry’s president and hospital officials testified to the Budget and Finance Committee and the Health, Hospitals and Social Services Committee, both of which voted in favor of the bill which the council passed last Tuesday in a 36-0-2 vote.
+Dr. James Hildreth, Meharry’s president and hospital officials testified to the Budget and Finance Committee and the Health, Hospitals and Social Services Committee, both of which voted in favor of the bill which the council passed in a 36-0-2 vote February 6.
 The overwhelming bi-partisan support in favor of General and Meharry has set the stage for an upcoming budget debate on future funding for the hospital.

 Besides emergency funding, the bill creates an oversight committee comprised of five council members, someone from the Department of Finance, the Hospital Authority, and Nashville General Hospital.
 Their job is to address the following issues: the scope of services General will provide, the best location to deliver them, the physician pool, the best arrangement for teaching Meharry residents, the revenue cycle, and the hospital’s capital needs and funding.